AOMediaCodec/libavif/doc/avifdec.1.md

 :   Show the version number.

 **-j**, **\--jobs** _J_
-:   Number of jobs (worker threads).
+:   Number of jobs (worker threads), or 'all' to potentially use as many cores as possible.
+(Default: all).
-    1 or less means single-threaded.
-    Default is 1.
-    Use **all** to use all available cores.

 **-c**, **\--codec** _C_
-:   AV1 codec to use.
+:   Codec to use.

     Possible values depend on the codecs enabled at build time (see **\--help** or **\--version** for the available codecs).
     Default is auto-selected from the available codecs.